Purpose of the Estimates of Appropriations

-Single category of output expenses only: The scope of an RDA is limited to a single category of outputs (defined as a grouping of similar outputs).
+Single category of output expenses only: The scope of an RDA is limited to a single category of outputs (a grouping of similar or related outputs).

-Amount limited by amount of revenue earned: The amount of an RDA is limited to the amount of revenue earned by a department or an Office of Parliament from other departments or from parties other than the Crown during a financial year.
-The Minister of Finance can further direct a department to incur expenses to a level lower than the amount of revenue earned, though such directions are rare.
+Amount limited by amount of revenue earned: The amount of an RDA is limited tothe amount of revenue earned by a department or an Office of Parliament from other departments or from parties other than the Crown during a financial year.
+The Minister of Finance can further direct a department to incur expenses to a level lower than the amount of revenue earned, though such directions have been rare.

 Three kinds of appropriation can be distinguished on the basis of period - annual and multi-year (as referred to in the above table on types of output expense appropriations), and permanent:

 - Annual Appropriations - Most appropriations allow expenses or capital expenditure to be incurred only during a particular financial year.
 The amounts for RDAs are forecasts only.